lab-D8/food-train-server/README.md

 Design Doc
 =========

-By working on the catan API, you agree to develop the API with the following mindset:
+By working on the food train API, you agree to develop the API with the following mindset:

 Law of Security
 -----------------